A Systematic Survey of Blockchained Federated Learning: Foundations of BCFL

 Reference \cite{Cui2020} introduces a system named CREAT, which adopts blockchain to help the edge computing to catch content during the FL process.
 IoT devices transfer collected data to blockchain, and each edge node downloads the data and then computes the gradients independently.
 The original purpose of applying FL model to edge computing is to ensure edge nodes can collaboratively learn the features of users and files so that the catch hit rate can be promoted by predicting popular files.
 Blockchain is incorporated to secure the data transmission and sharing.
 In \cite{fan2020hybrid}, edge nodes equipped with computational powers and storage can receive the data from end devices, and train the deep learning model collaboratively.
 Public blockchain and permissioned blockchain provide the collaboratively and auction mechanism to the FL system, respectively.

 Here are the merits and demerits of learning devices of BCFL.

-\textbf{Merits of edge nodes based BCFL:} \begin{itemize} \item Edge nodes based BCFL is able to provide sufficient storage capacity and computational resources. \item Edge computing can be more secure and reliable, and it's application is wider. \end{itemize}
+\textbf{Merits of edge nodes based BCFL:} \begin{itemize} \item Edge nodes based BCFL are able to provide sufficient storage capacity and computational resources. \item Edge computing can be more secure and reliable, and its application is wider. \end{itemize}

-\textbf{Demerits of edge nodes based BCFL:} \begin{itemize} \item Raw data needs to be transferred, which reduces security and increases the consumption of the resources required for transmission. \item The distribution of edge nodes is not as widespread as end devices, which may limit the application of BCFL. \end{itemize}
+\textbf{Demerits of edge nodes based BCFL:} \begin{itemize} \item Raw data needs to be transferred, which reduces security and increases the consumption of the resources required for transmission. \item The distribution of edge nodes is not as widespread as that of end devices, which may limit the application of BCFL. \end{itemize}